 - Cataract palm

-Cataractarum is one of several Chamaedorea palms grown for use indoors.
+Cataractarum is one of several Chamaedorea palms grown for use as indoor palms.
 Other Chamaedoreas include:

 - Chamaedorea seifrizii (Bamboo palm)

 Cat palms like many palms are slow growers.
 As evident from its scientific name, the plant does not grow very high (Chamaedorea means gift near the ground) and does not have a trunk either.